-"Tax Attributes" shall mean NOLs, capital loss carryovers, general business credit carryovers, alternative minimum tax credit carryovers, foreign tax credit carryovers, any loss or deduction attributable to a "net unrealized built-in loss" within the meaning of Section 382 and any other attribute the benefit of which is subject to possible limitation under Section 382.
+Appendix C: United Airlines Holdings, Inc. Tax Benefits Preservation Plan built-in loss" within the meaning of Section 382 and any other attribute the benefit of which is subject to possible limitation under Section 382.

-"Trading Day" shall mean a day on which the principal national securities exchange on which shares of an issuer's common stock (or other security) are listed or admitted to trading is open for the transaction of business or, if such shares of common stock (or other security) are not listed or admitted to trading on any national securities exchange, a Business Day.

-"Treasury Regulations" shall mean final, temporary and proposed tax regulations promulgated under the Code, including any amendments thereto.

-"Triggering Event" shall mean a Flip-in Event or a Flip-over Event.

-- "Trust" shall have the meaning set forth in Section 24(a) - "Trust Agreement" shall have the meaning set forth in Section 24(a).

-"Warrant Agreements" shall mean (i) that certain Warrant Agreement, dated as of April 20, 2020, between the Company and the United States Department of the Treasury and (ii) that certain Warrant Agreement, dated as of September 28, 2020, between the Company and the United States Department of the Treasury, as each such agreement may be amended from time to time in accordance with its terms.

-- "Warrant Shares" shall mean the "Warrant Shares" as defined in the Warrant Agreements - "Warrants" shall mean the "Warrants" as defined in the Warrant Agreements.
+- "Trading Day" shall mean a day on which the principal national securities exchange on which shares of an issuer's common stock (or other security) are listed or admitted to trading is open for the transaction of business or, if such shares of common stock (or other security) are not listed or admitted to trading on any national securities exchange, a Business Day. - "Treasury Regulations" shall mean final, temporary and proposed tax regulations promulgated under the Code, including any amendments thereto. - "Triggering Event" shall mean a Flip-in Event or a Flip-over Event. - "Trust" shall have the meaning set forth in Section 24(a) - "Trust Agreement" shall have the meaning set forth in Section 24(a). - "Warrant Agreements" shall mean (i) that certain Warrant Agreement, dated as of April 20, 2020, between the Company and the United States Department Department of the Treasury and (ii) that certain Warrant Agreement, dated as of September 28, 2020, between the Company and the United States Department of the Treasury, as each such agreement may be amended from time to time in accordance with its terms. - "Warrant Shares" shall mean the "Warrant Shares" as defined in the Warrant Agreements - "Warrants" shall mean the "Warrants" as defined in the Warrant Agreements. - Section 2.

-Section 2.
 Appointment of Rights Agent.
 The Company hereby appoints the Rights Agent to act as agent for the Company in accordance with the express terms and conditions of this Agreement (and no implied terms and conditions), and the Rights Agent hereby accepts such appointment.
 The Company may from time to time appoint such co-Rights Agents as it may deem necessary or desirable (the term "Rights Agent" being used herein to refer, collectively, to the Rights Agent together with any such co-Rights Agents), upon ten (10) days' prior written notice to the Rights Agent.
-In the event the Company appoints one or more co-Rights Agents, the respective duties of the Rights Agent and any co-Rights Agents shall be as the Company reasonably determines, provided that such duties are consistent with the terms and conditions of this Agerement and that contemporaneously with such appointment the Company shall notify, in writing, the Rights Agent and any co-Rights Agents of any such duties.
-The Rights Agent shall have no duty to supervise, and shall in no event be liable for, the acts or omissions of any such co-Rights Agents.
+In the event the Company appoints one or more co-Rights Agents, the respective duties of the Rights Agent and any co-Rights Agents shall be as the Company reasonably determines, provided that such duties are consistent with the terms and conditions of this Agreement and that contemporaneously with such appointment the Company shall notify, in writing, the Rights Agent and any co-Rights Agents of any such duties.
+The Rights Agent shall have no duty to supervise, and shall in no event be liable for, the acts or omissions of any such co-Rights Agents. any such co-Rights Agents.